kshetline/ligatures-limited/README.md

 TypeScript inherits the above behavior, and also disables the `!=` ligature in all contexts.

 For HTML, the `www` ligature is rendered only inside attribute values.

+Markdown has all ligatures enabled, and plain text and various forms of JSON have all ligatures disabled.

 ## Credits